zayd-saqib/hyprland-dotfiles/README.md

 sudo pacman -S hyprland waybar swww foot rofi-wayland grim slurp neovim fish starship wlogout
 ```
 For other distros, you're on your own.

+**NOTE:** The configuration i have uses Nemo as the file manager.
+If you want to change it, go to ~/.config/hypr/configuration/programs.conf and change the $fileManager variable to another program.
 ### How do you use these dotfiles?
 First, clone the repo with this command in the terminal: